 Depending on the part of the body to be examined, we will ask your child to lie on the X-ray table in a specific position or stand next to a large plate against a wall.

 We will ask your child to be very still for several seconds while we make the image, and we may take more than one image of the part of the body being evaluated.
 An X-ray usually takes no more than a few minutes.

 How can I help my child feel comfortable during the exam?

 You can remain with your child in the imaging area during the exam to offer comfort and reassurance.
 We will ask you to wear a lead apron to protect you from unnecessary exposure to radiation.
 We can also arrange to have a child life specialist talk to your child about the exam.

 Your child will be exposed to minimal doses of diagnostic radiation.
 The risk is small compared to the benefit of an accurate diagnosis or intervention.

 After the test

-A radiologist will analyze the X-ray images and will share the results with the doctor who requested the exam.
-Your child’s doctor will then discuss the results with you.
-In some cases the radiologist may discuss the results with you at the conclusion of the examination.
+Your child can immediately resume normal activities after the X-ray.
+A radiologist will analyze the X-ray images and share the results with the doctor who requested the exam, who will then discuss the results with you.